 How to modify this recipe for the oven or charcoal grill

 I used a Traeger in this recipe, but if you don’t have a pellet grill then you can still enjoy this recipe.
+I like to use my trusty Traeger Pro 780.

 I enjoy the flavor of my charcoal grill and sometimes like to alternate my charcoal grill with my Traeger.
 When I grill turkey breast on my charcoal kettle I will build my hot coals using a chimney filled to the brim.
 Then once the charcoal is red hot, I will distribute them evenly on the bottom of the grill.
 Once the inside temperature of the grill reaches about 270°F, I will place some wood smoking chips wrapped in some tin foil on the charcoal.
 I will then add charcoal and more wood chips every 45 minutes to 1 hour and maintain the temperature from 230°F to 270°F. Again, cook the turkey breast at this temperature until it reaches 160°F.